OOlashyn/oolashyn.github.io/_posts/2020-08-04-powerapps-portal-web-api-deep-dive.md

 {% endcapture %}
 {% include code.html code=code lang="javascript" %}

+{% capture importantText %}
-**IMPORTANT** The URL for your entity will contain not the entity name ie *contact* but rather entity set name ie *contacts*.
+The URL for your entity will contain not the entity name ie <i>contact</i> but rather entity set name ie <i>contacts</i>.
 This might be obvious if you used CDS Web API before, but if not might be a bit confusing.
+{% endcapture %}
+{% include important-block.html importantText=importantText %}

 ## Conclusion